-(1) Ficus fistulosa: Has no prominent bracts either around the ostiole or on the side of the fig fruit .
+(1) Ficus fistulosa: Has no upright (prominent) bracts around the ostiole or bracts on the side of the fig fruit .

 (4) Ficus rosulata (F. schwarzii) has no bracts on the fig apart from a tent like group of sharp black triangles over the ostiole.

 (5) Ficus septica has prominent white veins on the leaves.
 The grayish green fig is marked with longitudinal ridges and is heavily spotted with very small raised dots.